 Merrissa is a fully trained Eye Movement Desensitization Reprocessing Therapist.
 She is trained in Daring Way and Rising Strong Curriculum.
-Her approach to counseling is multi- faceted utilizing client centered aspects and Cognitive Behavior Therapy.
-Merrissa seeks to work with clients to enable them to make positive changes in their lives.
-She enjoys working with children, teens, and women.
+Merrissa is also in the second year of her Dance Therapy Training and ready to introduce this modality with groups and individuals.
+Her approach to counseling is multi- faceted utilizing client centered aspects and Cognitive Behavior Therapy and Dialectic Behavior Therapy.
+Merrissa seeks to work with clients that are motivated.
+She hopes to enable them to make positive changes in their lives.
+Merrissa enjoys working with adolescents, teens, and adults.

-When Merrissa isn’t counseling she is planning activities for her family.
+When Merrissa isn’t counseling she is hanging out with her friends and family.
 She is wife and a mom of two active children.
 Merrissa is also a fan of the arts and loves singing and dancing.
-Merrissa enjoys traveling and her dream vacation is Italy.
+She enjoys traveling and her dream vacation is Italy.

 Victoria is graduated from the University of Texas at San Antonio.
 Graduate student intern at Houston Graduate School of Theology, with a focus on counseling.
 Victoria is a current educator, with over 8 years of experience in social service, and advocating for the Foster Parent community.

 As graduate an intern, supporting clients of Embolden Counseling Collective.
 Victoria wants to actively support clients through their transitional stress.
 Her multi-dynamic form of counseling includes; Solution Focused and Person-Centered Therapy.
 Victoria is well rounded in working with anxiety, bipolar, depressive, personality, psychotic disorders, and foster parents dealing with emotional trauma.